CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

 # USB Mode Version 2 🎉

 ## NEWS
+- USB Mode Version 2 and 3 beta are NO LONGER being worked on as Call from Laptop has replaced it, please reference the Call From laptop capabilities in the link below

 - [Call from Laptop](https://help.webex.com/en-us/article/ney3qxe/Call-from-laptop-using-the-Webex-device-as-a-web-camera#Cisco_Reference.dita_d3c1dbe8-4263-4d55-b19f-6a49478be4c5) is now available on RoomOs 11
   - Call from Laptop is a native implementation of the USB Macro.
 If you're on RoomOs 11, we encourage you switch from the USB Mode Macro to the Call from Laptop feature
-- USB Mode Version 3 Beta Ending Soon
-  - A new version of the USB Macro will be made available in the comming months.
-Call from Laptop is still recommended over the Macro, but for those who prefer a macro, new features and more stability coming soon

 ![USB Mode Home Screen](images/UsbMode_Home.png)